 Hikes in the Verdugo Mountains

 The Verdugos are a small mountain range (with big views) located on the northeast end of the San Fernando Valley, separated from the larger San Gabriel Mountains by Tujunga Valley.
 Verdugo Peak is the highest point in the range at 3,126 feet.
-Trailheads at the base of the Verdugo Mountains in the cities of Burbank and Glenadale (and other points around the mountain range) offer convenient starting points for rewarding and challenging suburban hikes.
+Trailheads at the base of the Verdugo Mountains in the cities of Burbank and Glendale (and other points around the mountain range) offer convenient starting points for rewarding and challenging suburban hikes.
 Trails in the Verdugo Mountains are usually free, open to mountain bikers and leashed dogs.

 Highlights of the Verdugo Mountains